 She will be immensely missed by her husband, her children and their spouses; by her 24 grandchildren; her 46 great-grandchildren and her six great-great-grandchildren.

 Private family funeral services will be held Friday, February 14, 2020.
 Friends may call at the Circleville Community Center on Friday from 10:30 - 11:30 a.m.
 Burial will be in the Circleville Cemetery.
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com

-To send flowers to Garna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Garna Nay, please visit our floral store.